 Sciatica, or pain that travels along the path of the sciatic nerve, can range from a minor annoyance to a very severe pain.
 The sciatic nerve has its origins in the lower back, and travels through the hip area, buttocks, and down the back each leg (though sciatic nerve pain usually only affects one side of the body).

 Much research has been released lately about the risks associated with sitting too much.
 Sitting for long periods of time has been linked with a number of health concerns, including elevated blood pressure, abnormal cholesterol levels, and excess body fat.
 Prolonged sitting can also contribute to sciatic pain for a number of reasons.

-To learn more about the connection between head and neck injuries and lower back pain or sciatica download our complimentary e-book Natural and Drug-Free Ways to End Your Lower Back Pain or Sciatica by clicking the image below.
+To learn more about the connection between head and neck injuries and low back pain, download our complimentary e-book by clicking the image below.

 When one of the top two vertebrae in the neck shift out of alignment, it causes many compensations and abnormal muscle tension throughout the body.
 So, while the symptoms you may be feeling are in the lower back, the origin of the problem may very well be in the neck.

-In his Fair Oaks Upper Cervical Chiropractic practice, Dr. Brett Gottlieb performs a thorough analysis to determine if a misalignment in the upper part of the neck is, in fact, to blame for your sciatic pain.
-Once this misalignment is corrected, and the body is allowed to regain its normal posture and function, sciatic pain can be relieved naturally.
+In his Fair Oaks Upper Cervical Chiropractic practice, Dr. Brett Gottlieb performs a thorough analysis to determine if a misalignment in the upper part of the neck is, in fact, to blame for your sciatica pain.
+Once this misalignment is corrected, and the body is allowed to regain its normal posture and function, pain can be relieved naturally.

-To schedule a complimentary consultation with Dr. Gottlieb call 916-965-7155 or just click the button below.
+To schedule a complimentary consultation with Dr. Gottlieb, call 916-655-0569, or just click the button below.